RuntimeTools/appmetrics-dash/README.md

   injected if the application wants to use node-report, since it is a singleton module and only one can be present in an application.
 Optional, defaults to the node-report dependency of this module.
+* options.title {String} Title for the dashboard.
+* options.docs {String} URL link to accompanying documentation.

 ## dash.attach(options)